NSO-developer/nso-examples/device-management/README.md

 Implements a Java application that maps operational state data from devices to an aggregated high-level representation.
 Also used by the NSO Development Guide chapter NSO Packages.

+### netconf-call-home
+Demonstrates the NSO built-in support for the NETCONF SSH Call Home client protocol operations over SSH as defined in RFC 8071 (section 3.1) to enable NSO to communicate with the device after it calls home.

 ### ned-upgrade
 Demonstrates adding a new NED package to NSO without performing a complete